Why a dedicated page on hours and prices

 The access historically known as “Gole Alcantara”.
 This is a private structure with organised routes, panoramic lifts, equipped areas and guided activities.

-- Indicative hours: every day 8:00-17:00 according to the official Walking product page, re-checked on May 4, 2026.
+- Indicative hours: every day 8:00-17:00 according to the official Walking product page, re-checked in May 2026.

 - Cost: paid.
 There are “walking” packages (river walk), body rafting with included wetsuit, and more structured activities.